Non(c)esuch Ballot-Level Risk-Limiting Audits for Precinct-Count Voting Systems: Introduction: Efficient Risk-Limiting Audits

-\cite{harrisonEtal22} proposed ``lazy'' ballot-level comparison audits, which involve an original batch scan and tabulation followed by a re-scan to generate CVRs linked to ballots---but only batches from which a ballot card is selected for audit are re-scanned to generate CVRs, potentially saving work if the sample size is small enough that only a fraction of batches need to be re-scanned.
-They show how to conduct such a ``lazy'' audit of plurality contests, and find that under some conditions (relating to the sizes of precincts, the fraction of CCOS versus PCOS votes, margins, etc.), ``lazy'' audits can be more efficient than ``hybrid'' audits \cite{ottoboniEtal18}, which combine ballot polling for PCOS and ballot-level comparisons for CCOS.
+A third option is to use card-level comparison for CCOS and batch-level comparison for PCOS \cite{ottoboniEtal18}, i.e., a batch-level comparison audit with batches that range in size from a single ballot card to all ballot cards cast in a precinct.
+Only the first of these approaches yields the audit-day efficiency of card-level comparison audits, but at the cost of rescanning all PCOS ballots.
+A fourth approach is ``lazy'' card-level comparison audits \cite{harrisonEtal22}, which also involve an original batch tabulation for the official election result; that tabulation does not produce CVRs linked to individual cards.
+The lazy audit involves a re-scan to generate CVRs linked to ballots---but only for batches from which a ballot card is selected for audit, potentially saving work if the sample size is small enough that only a fraction of batches need to be re-scanned. \cite{harrisonEtal22} derive such a ``lazy'' audit of single-winner plurality contests, and find that under some conditions (relating to the sizes of precincts, the fraction of CCOS versus PCOS votes, margins, etc.), ``lazy'' audits can be more efficient than ``hybrid'' audits \cite{ottoboniEtal18}.

+If the mapping from CVRs to cards is based on the scan order, retrieving particular ballot cards for the audit involves counting into stacks of ballot cards that, in many jurisdictions, contain hundreds of cards.
+This manual process is time-consuming and error prone.
+If the mapping is based on imprinting serial numbers, retrieving individual cards is generally easier, unless the card order changes, e.g., because a batch of ballots is dropped.
+With the exception of \cite{harrisonEtal22}, methods that link CVRs to cards by printing serial numbers on ballots have not contemplated whether the audit still rigorously limits the risk if something goes wrong with the imprinting, for instance, if the imprinting omits or re-uses identifiers.

+This paper shows that imprinting PCOS ballot cards with unpredictable identifiers as the cards are scanned could make efficient card-level comparison audits of PCOS systems possible by allowing ballot cards to be associated with their CVRs while obfuscating the link between any ballot card and the particular voter who cast that card---and without trusting the technology used to imprint the identifiers.
+It also shows that untrusted technology (including untrusted auditors!) can be used to retrieve ballot cards.